wallacejme/wallacejme/README.md

-### 👋🏼Hi,
+# 👋🏼Hi,

 Wallace here.

-I'm a 🇧🇷 Brazilian software developer.
+I'm a Brazilian software developer. 🇧🇷

 I have a Bachelor degree in Computer Sciences and I've been working as an IT Analyst since 2017.

-My work and academic experience with software development consists mostly in Java and Android development.
+My work and academic experienceconsists mostly in Java and Android development.
 At my current job, I work with Python and Django.
-That's as recent as January, 2021.
+That'd be as recent as January, 2021.

-My next goal is to focus in a shorter set of technologies and dive deeper in them.
-As a first step, that will include improving my Android skills and mastering Kotlin, as well as getting better at Django for back-end purposes.
+Right now, I'm defining a stack to specialize in.
+So far, I've considered the following technologies, so I'll start there:
+- Front-end: Angular (web) and Android/Flutter (mobile).
+- Back-end: Django and PostgreSQL.

+Some of my progress on those technologies will be available in my Github profile.

-[**I write a blog** where I share my thoughts on the Software Development world](https://medium.com/escopos) (for now, published only in Portuguese).
+[**I write a blog** where I share my thoughts](https://medium.com/escopos) on the Software Development world.
+For now, it's published only in Portuguese.

-For further information, you can [check my **LinkedIn** profile here ](https://linkedin.com/in/wallacejme).
+For further information, you can [check my **LinkedIn** profile here](https://linkedin.com/in/wallacejme).

-(A sidenote: I love learning about natural languages.
+### A sidenote:

+I love learning about natural languages.
+I'm fascinated by their structure (typical programmer), and specially by the way they are unique at the same time that they share some essential concepts.
+I believe that teaches a lot about our nature.
+Not less important, learning languages is, maybe above everything, a thrilling and enriching cultural journey.

 I fluently speak: `en`, `pt-BR`.
-On my to-learn list: `it`, `es`, `ar`.)
+On my to-learn list, I have: `it`, `es`, `ar`.

 <!---
 wallacejme/wallacejme is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.